psychemedia/storytelling-notes/tom_tit_tot.md

 f Cf. I)i>rm:u»'3 Primitirc Snpirftitiom, p. ir>4, for several illostrutinns of thi8.

-dea«1; among the Connecticut tribes it was a capital off once; among the Noribern tribes, when a death occnrred, if a relation of tlic deceased Kas bbsent^ bis friends loitered along the road by which he was expected, so as to tell him the news and thus prerent him naming the dead on his retnm.
-Im Hinm says, that, althoogh tlie Indians of British OniaDa have an intricate system of names, it is of little nse, in that owners have a very blrong objection to tcllint^ or ii.->in^' llicm, a[>parcnlly on the groiin 1 that the name is part of the num, and that he who knows it hus part of the owner of that name in his power.* Morgan says that among the Iroquois, upon the death of a man, his name oonld not be used again in the lifetime of bis oldest snnriving son without the consent of the latter.f
+dea«1; among the Connecticut tribes it was a capital off once; among the Noribern tribes, when a death occnrred, if a relation of the deceased Kas bbsent^ his friends loitered along the road by which he was expected, so as to tell him the news and thus prerent him naming the dead on his retnm.
+Im Hinm says, that, although the Indians of British OniaDa have an intricate system of names, it is of little use, in that owners have a very blrong objection to tcllint^ or ii.->in^' llicm, a[>parcnlly on the groiin 1 that the name is part of the name, and that he who knows it has part of the owner of that name in his power.* Morgan says that among the Iroquois, upon the death of a man, his name oonld not be used again in the lifetime of his oldest snnriving son without the consent of the latter.f

-niostrations of this could be mnltiplied ad ir^nUum, bnt it u obriousy without further evidence, that with a uniTersal belief in spiritnal agents, and the identification of name with behtg, such practices as those cited must arise, practices of which the adage, " De mortuis nil nii^i bonum, ' i.e. lest Lis ghost liarui you, emlxnlies a survival.
-Hence tlic adoption of euphemisms, in which con ij alimentary phrases are employeil in place of such as might grato or annoy, "good mien words," as the Cantonese call them, J the most familiar example of which is the title of Eumenides or " gracious ones " given to the ^^.^^'^^-^ Furies.
-The Dyaka of Borneo speak of the small pox as the ** chief * or ''jangle leareSf** and the Cantonese call it ^ heavenly flower '* or "good intention**; in Annam the tiger is called "grandfather*' or ** lord;" in the forty-sixth rune of the KaJevala, which celebrates the slaying of the boar, he is aiklresscd in profuse, flowing metaphor, as ♦* forest-ajjple," " u'olden light-foot," " lioney-pawod."
-In Thorpe's Northern Mythology,^ a list of both dead and living things which ^J^/tr-'''^ are to be called by euphemistic names to arrest evil influences is given, and perchance a survival of this dread exists in the modem housewife's notion that if one comments upon some household god
+niostrations of this could be multiplied ad infinitum, bnt it is obviousy without further evidence, that with a universal belief in spiritual agents, and the identification of name with behtg, such practices as those cited must arise, practices of which the adage, "De mortuis nil nii^i bonum," i.e. lest his ghost liarui you, emlxnlies a survival.
+Hence tlic adoption of euphemisms, in which con ij alimentary phrases are employed in place of such as might grato or annoy, "good mien words," as the Cantonese call them, J the most familiar example of which is the title of Eumenides or "gracious ones" given to the ^^.^^'^^-^ Furies.
+The Dyaka of Borneo speak of the small pox as the "chief" or "jangle leareSf" and the Cantonese call it 'heavenly flower '* or "good intention"; in Annam the tiger is called "grandfather" or "lord;" in the forty-sixth rune of the KaJevala, which celebrates the slaying of the boar, he is aiklresscd in profuse, flowing metaphor, as "forest-ajjple," "golden light-foot," "lioney-pawod."
+In Thorpe's Northern Mythology, a list of both dead and living things which ^J^/tr-'''^ are to be called by euphemistic names to arrest evil influences is given, and perchance a survival of this dread exists in the modem housewife's notion that if one comments upon some household god

 * Amrrng flu Indians of Ouiana, p.
 220*